mattmohandiss/cube/world/ARCHITECTURE.md

 ## Integration with Other Modules

-1. **Cube Module**: The world module leverages the cube module to create visual representations of terrain elements, using cubes with different colors and positions.
+1. **Shader Module**: Utilizes the shader module for GPU-accelerated rendering of terrain cubes.
 2. **Camera Module**: Coordinates with the camera module to determine visibility and implement efficient rendering of the terrain.
 3. **Event System**: Broadcasts information about world generation, terrain changes, and performance metrics through the event system.
 4. **Debug Module**: Provides diagnostic information about terrain generation and world state for debugging purposes.